Wings on King - Needs your help

 You’re insured: The BirdLife Australia insurance policy requires that you

 sign a Field Work Plan and an Attendees List before you commence surveying.

 Your WoKA will obtain these signatures from you at your first meeting.

 Once signed, you are covered by the BirdLife Volunteer Insurance.

 Debrief and Thank You meeting:

-Before you leave the Island, your WoKA will meet you to debrief, collect the Wings on King Kit and copies of your bird lists.
-These will be used for the project records with copies given to the landowners.
-This meeting will be arranged at your first meeting at the airport.
+Before you leave the Island, your WoKA will meet with you again to debrief, collect the Wings on King Kit and copies of your bird lists.
+This 'farewell' meeting will be arranged at your first meeting on your arrival.